BananaChristian/Unnameable/README.md

 ```

 ## Multi file support

-Unnameable supports multi file usage with two systems merge and module
+Unnameable supports multi file usage with two systems merge and import
+To link the user must explictly use a link statement I am yet to add it though but thats the plan.
-For now only merge is supported and as the name implies it merges multiple files into one compilation unit
+Merge as the name implies merges multiple files into one compilation unit
-If you wrote a global variable or a function name in the another file and you are importing it, be careful on the variable and function names as the compiler sees them as one
+If you wrote a global variable or a function name in the another file and you are importing it, be careful on the variable and function names as the compiler sees them as one  PS: Use seals to avoid collisions
 Below is an example of the merge syntax

 ```